Gravitational Positivity Bounds on Higgs-Portal Dark Matter: Summary and Discussion

 \section{Summary and Discussion}

 We have considered a Higgs-portal real scalar DM model with a $Z_2$-odd parity and renormalizable interactions.
 In this framework, we applied gravitational positivity bounds to the forward DM scattering process $\phi \phi \to \phi \phi$.

 For light DM with $m_\phi < m_h$ and in the absence of a DM self-coupling, new physics beyond the Higgs-portal scenario is required to appear below an energy scale of $10^{10}$~GeV.

-When a DM self-coupling is present, a large hierarchy between the self-coupling $\lambda_\phi$ and the Higgs-portal coupling $\lambda_{h\phi}$ raises the upper bound on the new physics scale $\Lambda$.
-For example, with $\lambda_\phi/\lambda_{h\phi} = 10^{12}$, the gravitational positivity bound allows a $\Lambda$ at the GUT scale or at a typical string scale.
-In such a scenario, the dark freeze-out mechanism can still account for the observed relic abundance of DM in the Universe.
-We find that parameter values of $\lambda_\phi \sim \mathcal{O}(1)$, $\lambda_{h\phi} \sim 10^{-12}$, and sub-GeV DM are consistent with achieving a GUT-scale or string-scale $\Lambda$ within the Higgs-portal light DM framework.
+Extending the validity of the model to higher energies requires heavier DM, with masses around $10^{10}$~GeV allowing the cutoff scale to reach values comparable to the GUT scale or a typical string scale.
+When a DM four-point self-coupling is included, achieving a cutoff scale at the GUT scale generally requires a heavier DM mass.
+In particular, when the self-coupling dominates the positivity bound, the DM mass is required to be approximately one order of magnitude larger, around $10^{11}$~GeV.
+We find that, in the presence of both interactions, achieving a cutoff scale at the GUT scale generally requires a DM mass of order $10^{10}$--$10^{11}\,\mathrm{GeV}$ (or above), with the larger values favored when the four-point self-coupling plays a significant role.